spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-Hi my name is Scott, I’m a developer advocate at GraphCMS
+Hi my name is Scott, and I'm here to talk about Svelte and how I have been using it with GraphQL

 GraphCMS is a headless API content management system and, we really pride ourselves on delivering structured content at scale